"CRUX OF THE MATTER"

 were subjecting themselves more and more to the

-exposure to their crux, they tended to grow a little
+exposure of their crux, they tended to grow a little

 crucifixion archetype.
 Over time, I saw more acceptance

-of the crux and more ease with simply being it,
+of that mystery and more ease with simply being in it,

 rather than needing to understand it.
 Some people

-showed more die-hard ego than others by clinging
+showed more die-hard ego struggles than others by clinging

 tightly to their dogmas, trying to conform their